 “Men In Black” was Will Smith’s first solo release ever.
 It appeared on the soundtrack the film of the same name, which was the second-highest-grossing film of 1997, behind Titanic.
 Prior to “Men In Black,” Smith — as half of DJ Jazzy Jeff & The Fresh Prince — had hit the Hot 100 eight times, most successfully with 1991’s No. 4-peaking “Summertime.”
 And as a soloist, Smith would follow “Men In Black” with a string of smashes including two chart-toppers: 1997’s “Gettin’ Jiggy Wit It” and 1999’s “Wild Wild West.”
 He most recently charted in 2005 with the No. 7-peaking “Switch,” as of this writing.

 “Fly,” Sugar Ray

 (6 weeks at No. 1 on the Billboard Hot 100 Airplay chart, starting Oct.
 18, 1997)

-“Fly” was the first hit by Sugar Ray, fronted by Mark McGrath, and although it missed the Hot 100 due to not being released as a single, four follow-up releases in 1999-2001 were able to chart and were quite successful: “Every Morning,” “Someday,” “Falls Apart” and “When It’s Over,” which peaks at Nos.
+“Fly” was the first hit by Sugar Ray, fronted by Mark McGrath, and although it missed the Hot 100 due to not being released as a single, four follow-up releases in 1999-2001 were able to chart and were quite successful: “Every Morning,” “Someday,” “Falls Apart” and “When It’s Over,” which peaked at Nos.
 3, 7, 29 and 13 respectively.
-They haven’t charted since 2001, but McGrath pivoted into television hosting and has remained in the spotlight.
+Sugar Ray hasn’t charted since 2001, but McGrath pivoted into television hosting and has remained in the spotlight.